jurios/laravel-filters/README.md

 # Laravel-filters

-`Laravel-filters` is a Laravel package for dealing with Eloquent models filtering.
+`Laravel-filters` is a Laravel package for dealing with Eloquent models filtering and also Collection filtering.
 This project is based on a [Laracasts videotutorial](https://laracasts.com/).

-With `laravel-filters` each filter you apply will add an statement to the `QueryBuilder` in a simple, clean and maintainable way.
+With `laravel-filters` you could apply filter in a simple, clean and maintainable way.

-By default, your filters will filter the results based on the model's database column names.
+By default, your filters will filter the results based on the data structure (database schema in case Eloquen models).
 However, you can override an specific filter to change this behaviour or create your custom ones.
 We'll cover this in the next section.
 Let's work with default filters for now.

 For example, this is how we would call the filters in a `Controller`: